SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 The installation of the Add-on in Blender is quite simple:

 1. [**Download the Add-on's "zg_swtors_tool.zip" file from this link**](/zg_swtor_tools.zip).
 Don't unZip it: it's used as such .zip.
 2. [**Download the "custom_swtor_shaders.blend.zip" file from this link**](/custom_swtor_shaders.blend.zip).
-UnZip this one and keep the resulting Blender file somewhere in handy. **This file is only necessary if we intend to play with the Custom SWTOR Shaders tools, currently in beta**.
+UnZip this one and keep the resulting Blender file somewhere in handy. **This file is only necessary if we intend to use the Customizable SWTOR Shaders and their related tools**.
 3. In Blender, go to `Edit menu > Preferences option > Add-ons tab > Install… button`.
 4. Select the Add-on in the file dialog box and click on the `Install Add-on button`.
 5. The Add-on will appear in the Add-ons list with its checkbox un-ticked.
 Tick it to enable the Add-on.